What are the Healthy Homes Standards in NZ?

 If you can't make the property compliant, you can't lawfully rent it — and a tenant can apply to the Tenancy Tribunal for remedies including rent reduction and compensation.

 Knowing the rules is half the job.
-The other half is knowing who you're hiring — check any NZ builder's court action, insolvency history, director track record and AI risk score in minutes.
+The other half is knowing who you're hiring.
+Check any NZ builder against the public record: company status, licensing and insolvency notices, from the official NZ sources.

 Sources: Residential Tenancies (Healthy Homes Standards) Regulations 2019; Tenancy Services — tenancy.govt.nz.
-General information for NZ homeowners, not legal advice — building rules change and vary by council, so confirm critical details on the official source before acting.
+General information for NZ homeowners, not legal advice.
+Building rules change and vary by council, so confirm critical details on the official source before acting.
 Last updated 2026-05.